neurodata/r-mgc/README.md

 0.891153
 ```

-a more interactive demo is provided in the package vignette (if installed):
+a more interactive demo is provided in the package vignette:

 ```
 library(mgc)